 D65 is standardized viewing condition with 6500 K color temperature.
 It is the default setting for most monitors and is mainly used in color matching etc. for websites, so in media that are considered primarily to be viewed on the monitor.

 In the printing industry, the standard light is D50 according to ISO 3664: 2009 standard, a warmer light than D65 with 5000 Kelvin color temperature, which is also used for color matching on the press and in the evaluation of proofs.

-The GTI GmbH is beside Just Normlicht a renowned manufacturer of standard light tubes and standardized lightning consoles and color cabins.
-GTI offers numerous systems for color assessment, but is- other than Just – opposed the use of LED, and therefore offers only special neon-based solutions.
-LEDs in the standard lighting industry are according to GTI economically and qualitatively no real alternative to the renown and tested tubes.
+The GTI GmbH is beside Just Normlicht a renowned manufacturer of standard light tubes and standardized light consoles and colour cabins.
+GTI offers numerous systems for colour assessment, but is- other than Just – opposed the use of LED, and therefore offers only special neon-based solutions.
+LEDs in the standard light industry are according to GTI economically and qualitatively no real alternative to the renown and tested tubes.

 Kelvin is an absolute temperature unit, which is used in science.

 The color temperature is in Kelvin of a light source, a monitor or an image corresponds to the temperature of a perfectly black object, that would glow at this temperature.

 The word “degrees” is incidentally not used in conjunction with Kelvin.
 A temperature of 5000 Kelvin is not referred to as “5000 degrees Kelvin,” but only over 5000 Kelvin or “K 5000”.